nvdaes/clipContentsDesigner/readme.md

 *	Confirmations won't be requested when a message box of NVDA is still opened.
 In those cases, actions will be inmediately performed.
 * Emulate copy and emulate cut commands mean that, when these features are enabled, the add-on will take control of control+c and control+x.
 This will allow to select if a confirmation should be requested before performing the actions corresponding to these keystrokes.

+## Changes for 40.0.0
+* Added support for Hebrew keyboard.

 ## Changes for 22.0.0
 * Added a button to restore defaults in the add-on settings panel.
 * The add-on cannot be run in secure mode.